 2/7 Bluestone Way, Brunswick East | Korean | Mains $20-$35

-Dodam is the newcomer on this list, having opened in mid-2025 in the shiny new East Brunswick Village development, and it’s already established itself as a destination worth the short trip from Sydney Road.
-This is traditional Korean janchi-style feasting — the kind of generous, communal spread meant to be shared at life’s big moments.
+Dodam opened in mid-2025 in the East Brunswick Village development on the Lygon Street side, and it has already established itself as a destination worth the short trip from Sydney Road.
+This is traditional Korean janchi-style feasting — generous, communal spreads meant to be shared.

-The star of the show is the hansang: a curated platter of grilled meats, cold noodles, lettuce wraps, kimchi, and dipping sauces, all laid out in a way that makes the table look like a work of art.
-The pork jowl hansang in particular is outstanding — the meat is tender, smoky, and pairs beautifully with the sharp, crunchy kimchi.
+The star is the hansang: a curated platter of grilled meats, cold noodles, lettuce wraps, kimchi, and dipping sauces.
+The pork jowl hansang is outstanding — tender, smoky, and pairs beautifully with the sharp, crunchy kimchi.

 What to order: The pork jowl hansang ($35 for two), a bowl of hand-pulled beef noodle soup at lunch ($20), and a jug of house-brewed makgeolli.
 Open daily, with extended hours on Friday and Saturday.